ksyasuda/jimaku-dl/README.md

 - Automatically synchronize subtitles with video files using ffsubsync
 - Play media with downloaded subtitles using MPV
 - Check and reuse existing synchronized subtitle files
+- Automatic playback with MPV after download
+- Background synchronization of subtitles with video (requires ffsubsync)

 ## Installation